hov1417/picotcpls/README.md

 Building picotcpls
 ---

-If you have cloned picotpls from git then ensure that you have initialised the submodules:
+If you have cloned picotcpls from git then ensure that you have initialised the submodules:
 ```
-% git submodule init
-% git submodule update
+% git submodule update --init
 % sudo apt-get install faketime libscope-guard-perl libtest-tcp-perl
 ```